What is a Remake Cabinet Door at Cutting Edge?

 • Cabinet doors that have the wrong profile, door style, or wood species due to human error.
 Our team members are people, and we do make mistakes.
 However, human error occurs on less than 1% (176 out of 118,000) of pieces.

 An infographic showing three examples of manufacturing defects - milling marks, inside profile defects, and profile blowout.
+Defects like these are covered under Cutting Edge's warranty policy.

 When you request a remake, you need to explain why.
 Tell our team, in as many or as few words as it takes, why you need us to replace the cabinet door under warranty.

-3. After you request a remake
+3. After You Request a Remake

 When you request a remake, our team reviews your order to ensure we have all the necessary information.
 If we are missing anything, we contact you to resolve it immediately.